MZernick/Project-Partners/README.md

 # Technologies Used

-React.js: A JavaScript library used for building the user interface.
+React.js library used for building the user interface.
 GraphQL with a Node.js and Express.js server.
 MongoDB, Mongoose ODM.
+bcrypt with JSON Web Token (JWT).

 # Authors